Lean Six Sigma Green Belt Training

 Ultimately, I’m very appreciative that BEST provided funding for this, as it provided some useful tools and things to think about.
 However, it might be in the program’s and students’ best interest to see if another university has a similar opportunity.”-A. Sanchez Chemical Engineering

 BEST Program response: Thank you for your considered and honest feedback; we post all responses so other potential attendees can weigh the evidence for themselves.
-We indeed recommend you skip the statistics portion of the course, as it is designed for individuals will much less scientific training.
+We indeed recommend you skip the statistics portion of the course, as it is designed for individuals with much less scientific training.
 Over the years we have investigated other training options at state-wide or national organizations.
 Unfortunately almost all have costs that do not fit most PhD or postdoc budgets (see the Lean Six Sigma website), and we cannot afford to pay those tuition rates (for example IASSC charges $295 just for the exam, without any instruction).
-Most of them also require students to be on site, which might be less practical for busy trainees.
+Most of them also require students to be on site, which might be less practical for busy graduate students and postdoctoral scholars who have significant research and teaching obligations.
 However, we encourage you to look into them, especially if you are considering continuing for a black belt certification (but this is also offered on campus).
-We are open to trainees wishing to try Lean Six Sigma Green Belt certifications from other universities, but we have not vetted any.
+We are open to trainees wishing to try Lean Six Sigma Green Belt certifications from other universities, but we have not vetted any at this time.

 “The course provided a comprehensive overview of lean and six sigma concepts for eliminating waste, reducing variation, and improving operational efficiency.
 Awareness of these concepts is definitely a plus for those interested in pursuing a career in industry or consulting.
 The course also provided a great review of statistics, with emphasis on application of methods to analyze real world data.”-R. Wang PhD’20 (expected) Biomedical Engineering, incoming consultant at Boston Consulting Group